pagkly/Zed/Investopedia3/Why Fast-Moving Consumer Goods Matter.md

 Why Fast-Moving Consumer Goods Matter
 ## What Are Fast-Moving Consumer Goods (FMCG)?

 Fast-moving [consumer goods](https://www.investopedia.com/terms/c/consumer-goods.asp) are products that sell quickly at relatively low cost.
-These goods are also called [consumer packaged goods](https://www.investopedia.com/terms/c/cpg.asp).
+These goods are also called [[consumer packaged goods]](https://www.investopedia.com/terms/c/cpg.asp).

 FMCGs have a short shelf life because of high consumer demand (e.g., soft drinks and confections) or because they are perishable (e.g., meat, dairy products, and baked goods).
 These goods are purchased frequently, are consumed rapidly, are priced low, and are sold in large quantities.
 They also have a high turnover when they're on the shelf at the store.